 Key to any effective marketing measurement strategy is reporting a wide range of data that’s relevant to different levels of the business.
-The following three types of reports can form a solid foundation:
+These three types of social media reports can form a solid foundation:

-Here’s how you should think about each one:
+Here’s how you should think about each report:

 Audience growth rates, impressions, click-throughs; operational reports are for the doers.
 They are a key resource because they provide relevant data to the people who actually execute social media and marketing campaigns.

 Think about the marketers managing campaigns on a day-to-day basis.
 They need real-time information to make adjustments and decisions at the speed of their customers.
 If a certain topic is driving more engagement than another, they need to know—and know quickly.

 In addition to driving tactics and strategy, operational data can be packaged to keep executives apprised of a campaign’s progress.
 The reports can tell the story behind why (or why not) a social media initiative hit its goals.

 Raw operational data is great, but there’s often so much that it’s difficult for managers to sift through it and emerge with any ideas for driving positive change.
 That’s why it’s important for a team to study the data more holistically and use it to tell a story based on metrics such as conversion rate, customer satisfaction rate, and net promoter score.

 Insight reports should allow you to analyze more specific questions, such as why your email open rates are high but the click-throughs remain low; or which social platforms generate the most high-quality leads.

 The primary purpose of insight reports is to dig deeper into the data that’s being generated at the operational level.
 Workers on the front line take the information and use it to bolster their day-to-day approach or their annual goals, depending on the depth of the analysis.
 The reports should be relatively simple—a means for employees to convey information to higher levels within the company.